CloudNimble/Breakdance/README.md

 ## Installation

-You can install Testier from NuGet by opening up Package Manager and typing `install-package AdvancedREI.Breakdance -pre`.
-Please note that the current version requires [AdvancedREI's flavor of Restier](https://github.com/robertmclaws/RESTier), which we are currently shipping because Microsoft has not officially updated their NuGet packages for quite some time.
+You can install Testier from NuGet by opening up Package Manager and typing `install-package CloudNimble.Breakdance -pre`.
+Please note that the current version requires [CloudNimble's flavor of Restier](https://github.com/robertmclaws/RESTier), which we are currently shipping because Microsoft has not officially updated their NuGet packages for quite some time.

 ## Using Breakdance